-In this article, I will be talking about the various ways to stretch skin while tattooing and useful ways that will help you improve upon that necessary skill set.
+In this article, I will be talking about the various ways to stretch the skin while tattooing and useful ways that will help you improve upon that necessary skill set.

 People come in different shapes and forms, and the skin types of these forms vary as well, making stretching the skin a key component of tattooing.
 Here, you'll learn the standard 3-point stretch technique.
 Believe me, it is key to train yourself on this technique early on in your career.
 It will save a ton of frustration, wasted time, and crappy work.

 First, I want to show you some examples of improper techniques I have seen used.

-- The most common mistake used is the wrapping of the hand around an arm to pull skin tight—this is done even among artists who have been tattooing for years.
-It may seem like, in pulling the skin tight, that you are still using your tattoo hand.
+- The most common mistake used is the wrapping of the hand around an arm to pull the skin tight—this is done even among artists who have been tattooing for years.
+It may seem that by pulling the skin tight, you are still using your tattoo hand.
 However, this is actually putting pressure on the same stretch of skin you are working on.
 So, as you begin to work toward that unevenly stretched skin, you will begin to have issues.
 This includes bubbles in your lines or very faint lines turning into suddenly very fat and thick squiggly lines.